-There are many ways to finance more than four properties as an investor even though banks may tell you it is impossible.
+Getting a loan on one or two rentals is not difficult if you have good credit and a decent debt to income ratio.
+However, many banks will tell you it is impossible to get more than four loans on rentals.
+The fact is there are many ways to get loans on multiple rentals, but the big banks don’t like to do it.
 There are ways to get loans on 10, 20 or even 100 properties.
-There are traditional banks that will finance more than four properties and portfolio lenders who will lend on many more than four properties if you know where to look.
+There are traditional banks that will finance more than four properties and portfolio lenders who will lend on multiple properties if you know where to look.
 There are even national lenders that specialize in rental property loans who prefer to lend on huge packages of rentals.
 When you hear a bank tell you it is impossible to get more than four mortgages, they are only talking about their bank.
 Don’t give up hope!

 I think long-term rental properties are one of the best investments.
 Part of my retirement strategy is buying as many long-term rental properties as I can.
 The problem with buying many properties is most lenders don’t like lending to an investor who already has four mortgages.
 Most big banks will tell you it is impossible for them to give a fifth mortgage to anyone.
-There is a way to get a loan on your fifth, sixth or twenty-fifth property, the trick is to find willing banks and if possible, a portfolio lender.
-I have 20 long-term rentals, with loans on all of them!
+The big banks have strict policies about loaning to investors because their primary business is lending to owner occupied buyers.
+There is no law that says they cannot give investors more loans, it is simply the bank’s policies.

 For more information on how to buy the best rentals which will make the most money, check out my book: Build a Rental Property Empire: The no-nonsense book on finding deals, financing the right way, and managing wisely.
 The book is 374 pages long, comes in paperback or as an eBook and is an Amazon bestseller.

 What is the best loan for your first rental?